Val Chmerkovskiy Is Ready For Kids With Jenna Johnson, Already ‘Dreaming Of Fatherhood’

 Val Chmerkovskiy and Jenna Johnson haven’t made it to the altar yet, but Val is already thinking of what’s next for the couple beyond their wedding day.
 Based on one of his recent Instagram posts, it seems as though his biological clock is ticking.
 Val just got engaged a few days ago, but the 32-year-old professional dancer revealed that he’s ready to start a family.

-As previously reported by the The Inquisitr, Val Chmerkovskiy and his future bride are currently in Mykonos, Greece celebrating their engagement.
+As previously reported by The Inquisitr, Val Chmerkovskiy and his future bride are currently in Mykonos, Greece celebrating their engagement.
 Val popped the question to 24-year-old Jenna Johnson on Thursday, June 14, and Dancing with the Stars fans are looking forward to seeing some gorgeous snapshots from the couple’s wedding album.
 If Val gets his way, they’ll also get to see a few adorable baby pictures in the very near future.
 On Sunday, the younger Chmerkovskiy brother revealed that he’s spending Father’s Day daydreaming about being a dad.

 “Daydreaming of fatherhood… in Mykonos,” Val wrote on Instagram.